Skip to Content

 All 2L, 3L and 4L day, evening, and weekend students may try out for the MTB.
 Persuasion & Advocacy and Evidence are prerequisites for national mock trial competitions.

-Contact: Professor Jamie Pukl-Werbel
+Contact: Professor Lori Borgen

 Interscholastic Moot Court Competitions

 The Interscholastic Moot Court Board at Seton Hall Law School is an organization dedicated to competing in appellate moot court competitions throughout the country.
+The team generally is comprised of 40-45 upper-class students who are selected to join the program.
+Selection is competitive and participation requires a substantial commitment from students.
+Entering the 2025-2026 season, the team is ranked #6 in the country.

 The Board also manages the John J. Gibbons National Criminal Procedure Moot Court Competition.